-“You’re the bomb!”
-Is a Sign of Affection.
+“You’re the bomb!” is a Good Thing.
 Does Your Social Media Monitoring Tool Know That?

 With so many consumers turning to social media to share their experiences with and about the brands to which they give their business, monitoring the social web has become an absolute necessity.
 But what many companies are finding is that alone, basic monitoring provides little value to the business or the relationship they have with their consumers.

 SRM tools can provide you a window into the constant stream of communications around your company and products, but provide little insight into what it all means or what action to take.

 One tweet may be from someone singing your praises, but the next person could express how much they dislike your product.
 As these comments continue to roll in, do you have a way to answer these questions?

 - How much discussion is “positive” or “negative”